-It’s always good to pay off your balance in full each month if you can—and indeed, with American Express charge cards, you must pay on time, every month.
-But for added flexibility and purchase financing, Amex’s Pay Over Time feature may come in handy for consumers and small business owners.
+It’s always good to pay off your balance in full each month if you can—and indeed, with some American Express cards, you must pay on time every month.
+But for added flexibility and purchase financing, Amex’s Pay Over Time feature may come in handy for consumers and small-business owners.

 What Is American Express Pay Over Time?

-American Express’s Pay Over Time feature lets you essentially turn your charge card into a credit card, to a degree.
+American Express’s Pay Over Time feature essentially lets you turn a card with no preset credit limit into a more typical credit card, to a degree.

 If your card is eligible, qualifying purchases will be rolled into your Pay Over Time balance, up to a limit established by American Express.
 At the end of the month, you can either pay your balance in full or the minimum required, which will also lead to interest charges.

-Pay Over Time interest rates range between 15.99% to 22.99%.
+Pay Over Time interest rates range from 16.24% to 23.24%.
 In addition, there could be a plan fee of 1.33% for each purchase amount moved into the plan.

 How Do You Apply for American Express Pay Over Time?

 You can’t apply for the American Express Pay Over Time feature.
 Instead, log in to your account or check on the app to see if it’s available.
 If it is, you can activate or deactivate the feature with a toggle.